OpenMPDK/dss-ansible/README.md

 Note that it is possible to assign multiple VLANs to a single physical link using the "num_vlans_per_port" var as a host / group var.
 For example, a host with "num_vlans_per_port=2" and 2 physical ports will allow the use of 4 VLANs (2 TCP and 2 RoCEv2)

-#### playbooks/configure_vms.yml

-Execute this playbook to configure VMs, or other hosts using the in-box Infiniband Support group.
-This playbook is intended to be used to configure VMs or hosts where OFED is not desired.

-Note that if configuring a host with inbox Infiniband Support, OFED must be removed from the system first.
-Note that hosts configured with inbox Infiniband Support must be configured in your inventory with "tcp_ip_list" and "rocev2_ip_list" lists populated.
-See README.md for additional details on inventory configuration.

 #### playbooks/debug_dss_software.yml